khalid-naami/khalid-naami.github.io/blog/2026-05-07-fair-bets-kelly-criterion-guide.md

 # Fair Bets & Kelly Criterion: Mastering Position Sizing

 Knowing the probabilities is only half the battle in financial markets.
+Before determining sizing, one must first quantify performance through [essential Risk Metrics like VaR and Sharpe](/blog/risk-metrics-unveiled-vaR-beta-sharpe-sortino-guide).
 The true secret to long-term survival and exponential growth lies in answering one critical question: **How much should I bet?** To answer this, we utilize the mathematical precision of the **Kelly Criterion**.

 ![Optimal Sizing Mathematics and Portfolio Growth Curves](/img/Fair%20Bet%20and%20Kelly.webp)